 The care of critically ill patients is an excellent case study in the adoption of technological advancement within healthcare.
 An example of this is the use of pulmonary arterial catheters (PAC) in critically ill patients, which was a widely accepted and used monitoring device before 13 subsequent randomized clinical trials and repeated meta-analyses demonstrated no improvement in patient outcomes {Shah:2005kn, Rajaram:2013dw} led to subsequent declines in PAC utilization over time {Wiener:2007jx, Gershengorn:2013bj}.
 Despite lessons learned from PACs, the use of IAC remains common, and in recent years the development and utilization of invasive and non-invasive modalities of hemodynamic monitoring has increased to include arterial waveform analysis, bedside echocardiography, esophageal Doppler, non-invasive bioimpedance/bioreactance, all with limited to no demonstrated benefit in patient outcomes.
 RCTs to investigate causal relationships between technology and outcomes, such as IAC use and mortality, within specific patient subsets and clinical contexts are warranted but unlikely going to take place given the huge cost and logistical challenges of performing RCTs in the ICU.
 Research using highly granular databases such as MIMIC-II should be explored to identify sub-populations of critically ill patients that may benefit from specific technology application, thus allowing for a more parsimonious application of technology such as IACs.

 There are several potential explanations for the lack of association between IAC use and patient outcomes in our analysis.
 First, the arterial blood gas data and hemodynamic measurements obtained from IACs do not provide valuable clinical data that lead to changes in management that translate into a measurable impact on mortality or other endpoints.
-Alternatively, the results of this analysis may be due to unmeasured confounding, which we attempted to account for by using a propensity-matched cohort. the need for replication in additional large critical care databases, as well as future randomized controlled trials to investigate causation between IAC and patient outcomes.
+Alternatively, the results of this analysis may be due to unmeasured confounding, which we attempted to account for by using a propensity-matched cohort.
+Our findings are consistent with a recent study using the Project IMPACT database, which reported no association between IACs and mortality in ICU patients {Gershengorn:2014cl}.
+Our findings extend those from the Project IMPACT study by limiting effect modification by examining a subset of critically ill patients not previously examined.

+Additionally, the MIMIC-II database contains comprehensive electronic health record (EHR) data throughout the hospital course.
+Our analysis leverages the availability of the time series of vital signs and laboratory results and accurate time-stamping of interventions to build a propensity score model by including variables and confounders at the time that the clinical decision was made.
+This will be particularly useful for decision analysis, evaluation of information gain or comparative effectiveness which have been traditionally performed using low-resolution data.

+Our findings support the need for replication in additional large critical care databases, as well as future randomized controlled trials to investigate causation between IAC and patient outcomes.

 The strength of our study lies in the breadth, including the resolution, of measured variables included within the MIMIC-II database, encompassing baseline patient demographic variables, time series laboratory, vital sign, and hemodynamic data, and time-stamped interventions.
 Such granularity is important in creating propensity score models at the time when the decisions are made, especially in a highly-dynamic setting such as the ICU.